docmatson/boofer.bot/README.md

 # boofer.bot
-A weed themed Discord bot for my homies
+A Discord bot for my homies

 This code will not work unless you know how i have my ./config.json file setup.